mebobby2/elixir-todo/README.md

 The problem is that supervised processes can be restarted.
 Remember that restart- ing boils down to starting another process in place of the old one—and the new pro- cess has a different pid.
 This means any reference to the pid of the crashed process becomes invalid, identifying a nonexistent process.
 This is why registered aliases are important.
 They provide a reliable way of finding a process and talking to it, regard- less of possible process restarts.

+### Linking all processes

+When the supervisor restarts a worker process, you’ll get a completely separate process hierarchy, and there will be a new set of server processes that are in no way related to the previous ones.
+The previous servers will be unused garbage that are still running and consuming both memory and CPU resources.
+That is why its important to link related processes.

 ## Upto

 Upto page 218 - Linking all processes